laravel-notification-channels/Webex/README.md

     {
         return [WebexChannel::class];
     }

     // ...
 }
 ```

+To format notifications for Webex, define a `toWebex` method on the notification class and a `routeNotificationForWebex`
+method on the notifiable entity.
+These steps are discussed below.

 ### Formatting Webex Notifications

 If a notification supports being sent as a Webex message, you should define a `toWebex`
 method on the notification class.
 This method will receive a `$notifiable` entity and should return
 a `\NotificationChannels\Webex\WebexMessage` instance.
 Webex messages may contain text content
 as well as at most one file or an attachment (for [buttons and cards](https://developer.webex.com/buttons-and-cards-designer)).

 #### Plain Text Message
 Let's take a look at a basic `toWebex` example, which we could add to our `InvoicePaid` class